zbauman3/zanebauman.com/src/articles/illumindex.md

 #### The Algorithm

 Now that we understand the hardware involved, we can discuss how to show an image on the display using software.
 There are several possible approaches for driving an LED matrix, but the driver described here is built around [24 bit, true color](<https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)>).
-Each pixel stores one byte each for red, green, and blue.
-As discussed earlier, however, the hardware can only turn each color channel fully on or fully off, giving us just eight possible color combinations per pixel.
-To translate 24-bit color data into the 16,777,216 possible colors of true color, the driver uses a form of [pulse-width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) called binary coded modulation (BCM).
+Each pixel is stored with one byte each for red, green, and blue.
+As discussed earlier, the hardware can only turn each color channel fully on or fully off, giving us just eight possible color combinations per pixel.
+To translate the three bytes of color data into the 16,777,216 possible colors of true color, the driver uses a form of [pulse-width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) called binary coded modulation (BCM).

 At a high level, the algorithm works by repeatedly displaying individual bits of the color data, holding more significant bits on the screen for longer periods of time.
-The steps below describe a single pass through the display:
+The steps below describe showing a single frame on the display:

 1. For each of the 64 columns, set <span style="color:red;">Red1</span>, <span style="color:green;">Green1</span>, <span style="color:cornflowerblue;">Blue1</span>, <span style="color:red;">Red2</span>, <span style="color:green;">Green2</span> and <span style="color:cornflowerblue;">Blue2</span> to the value of `bit N` in the RGB bytes for the current row.
 Toggle the <span style="color:goldenrod;">Clock</span> line to shift this data into the registers.
 2. Disable output using the <span style="color:goldenrod;">Enabled</span> line.